-There are a lot of misconceptions about how nonprofits can get involved with Giving Tuesday, and how they can stand to benefit.
+Even now, there are still a lot of misconceptions about how nonprofits can get involved with GivingTuesday and how they can stand to benefit from the event.
 Is it worth all of the required preparation?
 Will smaller nonprofits be blown out by the larger, more tech-savvy ones?
 Essentially, what’s the catch?

 The good news is that there is no catch.
 In this post, we’ll break down four common misconceptions about GivingTuesday for nonprofits and help you get started with your 2022 campaign.
 Here’s everything you need to know.

-What is Giving Tuesday?
+What is GivingTuesday?

-This year’s event falls on December 1st.
-If you’re new to Giving Tuesday, check out these myths and the real facts behind them to make sure you have the full scoop.
+In 2022, GivingTuesday falls on November 29.
+If you’re new to participating in GivingTuesday as a nonprofit, check out these myths and the real facts behind them to make sure you have the full scoop.

-Myth #1: You Can Receive Donations Through the Giving Tuesday Website
+Myth #1: You Can Receive Donations Through the GivingTuesday Website

 Fact: All Giving Tuesday participants are responsible for their own fundraising initiatives.
 That means the GivingTuesday organization that oversees the event does not collect or distribute donations on your behalf.

-You see, Giving Tuesday is a movement meant to energize your supporters and promote generosity.
-They don’t solicit donations — they inspire people to give.
-In order to accept online donations during Giving Tuesday, your organization needs to have a donation page up and ready to go.
+GivingTuesday is a movement meant to energize everyday people around the world and promote generosity.
+As a nonprofit organization, GivingTuesday doesn’t solicit donations — they inspire people to give.
+In order to accept online donations during GivingTuesday, your organization needs to have a donation page up and ready to go.

-Myth #2: It Costs Money to Participate in Giving Tuesday
+Myth #2: It Costs Money to Participate in GivingTuesday

-Fact: There is no cost associated with participating in Giving Tuesday.
-That’s right, joining the movement is completely free.
+Fact: There is no cost associated with participating in GivingTuesday.
+That’s right—joining the movement is completely free.

-Giving Tuesday is an event that celebrates giving back and all forms of generosity.
+GivingTuesday is an event that celebrates giving back and all forms of generosity.
 All the dollars you raise through your campaign belong completely to your organization.
 No hidden fees, no surprises, no “catch.”

 The only costs associated with the event will be whatever it typically costs your organization to promote and run a campaign.
 If you’re not sure how much that is, look to your historical data to form an estimate.

-Myth #3: #GivingTuesday Will Promote Your Fundraiser on Your Behalf
+Myth #3: GivingTuesday Will Promote Your Fundraiser on Your Behalf

 These tools are crucial to building up your engagement and fundraising efforts before, during, and after the event.
-They allow you to take your promotion into your own hands, while still benefiting from all the excitement generated by the event.
+They allow you to take your promotion into your own hands while still benefiting from all the excitement generated by the event.

-Apart from utilizing the available tools, participation is one of the best ways to boost brand awareness for your organization.
+Apart from utilizing the available tools, participating in proactive outreach is one of the best ways to boost brand awareness for your organization.
 And, when participating in GivingTuesday outreach efforts, look no further than social media.
 Last year, GivingTuesday campaigns generated billions of social media impressions.

 Myth #4: “Giving Tuesday Is a Game-Changer for Nonprofits”/“Giving Tuesday Won’t Help My Nonprofit at All”

-Fact: You’ve probably seen a lot of “all-or-nothing” opinion pieces of Giving Tuesday.
-The truth is, Giving Tuesday is neither of these things.
+Fact: You’ve probably seen a lot of “all-or-nothing” opinion pieces on GivingTuesday.
+The truth is, GivingTuesday is neither of these things.
 Like any campaign you might run, it’s what you and your team make of it.

 We can’t give you an exact estimate on what kind of return you’ll see from your Giving Tuesday campaign.
 That all depends on your campaign strategy.

-We recommend that you start small, and work your way up to bigger and better plans once you’ve tested the waters.
+We recommend that you start small and work your way up to bigger and better plans once you’ve tested the waters.
 Start by promoting an existing fundraiser on social media and tying that effort into GivingTuesday.
 Set an easily achievable goal for dollars raised or new donors added.

 Giving Tuesday can be your organization’s time to shine.
 Go into it with a solid strategy and clear expectations, and we think you’ll find it to be a worthwhile endeavor for your nonprofit.